 Why I Went Vegan: A Summary

 Here’s the “CliffsNotes” version of why I went vegan:

 - I believe it’s unethical to take the life of a sentient being that doesn’t want to die.

 - The egg and dairy industries rely on death and suffering to be profitable.
 (WARNING: the links are graphic)

 - Just like a human mother’s milk is meant for her baby, a cow’s milk is meant for her calf.
-In order to produce milk, cows must be impregnated every year and then their baby is taken away from them within 24-48 hours.
+In order to produce milk, cows must be impregnated every year and then their baby is taken away from them within 24-48 hours, so they don’t drink the milk nature intended for them, not us.
 See: dairy link above.